 The monthly survey of manufacturers in New York State conducted by the Federal Reserve Bank of New York.

-Note: Survey responses were collected between January 4 and January 11.
+Survey responses were collected between June 2 and June 9.

 Tech help: nyrsf.webteam@ny.frb.org